open-component-model/ocm/docs/reference/ocm_oci-references.md

     <pre>&lt;docker repository>/&lt;docker image>[:&lt;tag>][@&lt;digest>]</pre>
 </center>

-Besides dedicated artefacts it is also possible to denote registries as a whole:
+Besides dedicated artifacts it is also possible to denote registries as a whole:

 <center>